servicetitan/Stl.Fusion/README.md

 ## Enough talk.
 Show me the code!

 Most of Fusion-based code lives in [Compute Services].
-Such services are resolved by DI containers to their Fusion-generated proxies, which allows their methods to track dependencies on other compute service methods they call.
+Such services are resolved via DI containers to their Fusion-generated proxies producing [Computed Values] while they run.
+Proxies cache and reuse these `IComputed<T>` instances on future calls to the same method with the same arguments.

 A typical Compute Service looks as follows: